Cars Brands that start with B

 Budd Logo

-The largest auto body supplier of the 20th century, Budd, was founded by Edward G. Budd in 1912 and is located in Philadelphia, Pennsylvania, United States.
-The enterprise included the production of passenger cars, gliders, defense products, rocket and space technology.
-The company’s popularity in the automotive industry was brought by all-steel bodies and the method of shot-blasting in 1913.
-In 1962, the XR-400 sports-type concept car was released, aimed at young people based on the AMC.
-In 1987 the company was disbanded.
+The largest automotive body supplier of the 20th century, Budd, was founded by Edward G. Budd in 1912 and was located in Philadelphia, Pennsylvania, USA.
+The company included the production of passenger cars, gliders, defense products, rockets, and spacecraft.
+The company’s popularity in the automobile industry was brought by all-steel bodies and the blasting method in 1913.
+In 1962, the XR-400, a youth-oriented, AMC-based sports-type concept car, was released.
+The company was disbanded in 1987.

 Buffalo Electric Vehicle Company